ajsmit/Seaweeds_in_Two_Oceans/README.md

-# Seaweed in Two Oceans: beta-diversity
+# Seaweeds in two oceans: beta-diversity
 Supporting material for the paper with the same title.

 ## Abstract